- 30 Minute Express Acupuncture Treatment: $79.00

-Therapies commonly used by Portland Naturopathic Doctors include diet and nutritional therapies, herbal medicine, homeopathy, hands on manual therapies, hydrotherapy and health and lifestyle counseling.
+Therapies commonly used by the dual-licensed Portland Acupuncturists & Naturopathic Doctors at Terrain Wellness include diet and nutritional therapies, herbal medicine, homeopathy, hands on manual therapies, hydrotherapy and health and lifestyle counseling.
 NDs can write prescriptions for some pharmaceuticals, including bio-identical hormones, but use them sparingly as equal or better results can usually be achieved with natural therapies.
 Within our Portland, Oregon alternative medical practice we also order lab tests and use imaging studies such as MRI’s when needed and refer to specialists when appropriate.

 - Thyroid Treatment

 1. First, Do No Harm – primum no nocere